kwurst/gitlab-course-managment-scripts/README.md

 http://gitlab.myschool.edu/kwurst/Lab1
 http://gitlab.myschool.edu/cs-100/Lab1
 * *directory* is the path to the local directory where the projects should be cloned

-You must edit the script to include:
-* the URL to your GitLab server

 ## create-gitlab-users
 **Create GitLab user accounts from a Blackboard class list**